Best 65-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 65-inch TVs you can buy in 2020.

 Read the full LG OLED65B9PLA review

 Sony's flagship Master Series OLED TV aims to get closer to the content creator's intention than ever before.
 And it does a mighty fine job of doing so.
-If the combination of brilliant motion processing, excellent detail levels and impressive upscaling isn't enough to convince you to give this TV an audition, the Sony KD-65AG9 has an extra trick up its sleeve.
+If the combination of brilliant motion processing, excellent detail levels and impressive upscaling isn't enough to convince you to give this TV an audition, the Sony KD-65AG9 (known as the XBR-65A9G in the US) has an extra trick up its sleeve.

 Its next-gen acoustic surface tech delivers some of the most impressive sounds we've ever heard from a flatscreen TV.
 You can even use the TV as the centre speaker in a surround sound system thanks to the standard speaker terminals on its rear.